-- Term 4: What does it mean to be an active citizen in a 21st century world?
+- Term 4: What does it mean to be an active citizen in a 21st-century world?

 The curriculum has been developed in a flexible way to provide the opportunity for each Learning Studies group to make choices about their own learning needs.
 There are key objectives and requirements that all students are expected to meet that are evident in all curriculum choices.

-In addition to the curriculum all students spend one session a week focusing on the development of their ePortfolio and collating evidence for each of the general capabilities.
+In addition to the curriculum, all students spend one session a week focusing on the development of their ePortfolio and collating evidence for each of the general capabilities.
 All students are also expected to participate in the Triple M activities that are conducted once a week.
 The Triple M activities are based on research from the field of neuroscience that indicates that student wellbeing and positive learning outcomes are achieved through regular opportunities for Mindfulness, Movement or Music.
 These activities stimulate brain activity and help to maintain positive student wellbeing.

 This course is a compulsory part of the ASMS curriculum.
 All students study it throughout their time at the ASMS.
 The course is designed to support student learning needs and support student growth as a learner.
-The course curriculum is designed to develop students that are able to be successful in a range of pathways beyond school and as successful 21st century learners both during their time at the ASMS and beyond.
+The course curriculum is designed to develop students that are able to be successful in a range of pathways beyond school and as successful 21st-century learners both during their time at the ASMS and beyond.

 All Year 10s will complete and be assessed for their Personal Learning Plan (PLP).
-The PLP is an entry into the SACE and provides students the opportunity to engage in a range of tasks that are designed to help them through the completion of their SACE in Year 11 and 12.
+The PLP is an entry into the SACE and provides students with the opportunity to engage in a range of tasks that are designed to help them through the completion of their SACE in Year 11 and 12.

 All Year 11s will complete a series of tasks in preparation for studying at Year 12 level.
 These tasks are specifically designed to prepare students for the rigorous demands of Year 12.
 In 2016 these tasks will be assessed for SACE credits.